njch5/oo-ride-share/README.md

 Your code from waves 1 & 2 should _ignore_ any in-progress trips.
 That is to say, any trip where the end time is `nil` should not be included in your totals.

 You should also **add explicit tests** for this new situation.
-For example, what happens if you attempt to calculate the total money spent for a `User` with an in-progress trip, or the average hourly revenue of a `Driver` with an in-progress trip?
+For example, what happens if you attempt to calculate the total money spent for a `Passenger` with an in-progress trip, or the average rating of a `Driver` with an in-progress trip?

-### Wave 4
+### Optional Wave 4: Intelligent Dispatching

+**This wave is optional!** Don't even look at it until you're sure your code from the previous waves meets every requirement!

 We want to evolve `TripDispatcher` so it assigns drivers in more intelligent ways.
 Every time we make a new trip, we want to pick drivers who haven't completed a trip in a long time, or who have never been assigned a trip.